 2020: Roger Jeffery: '‘Medical Education, Inclusiveness, Democracy and Development in Contemporary India’ in N V Varghese & Madhumita Bandyopadhyay (eds) Education, Democracy and Development: Equity and Inclusion (New Delhi: NIEPA/Shipra)

-(In press) Roger Jeffery: ‘India and women’s medical education in Edinburgh’ in Roger Jeffery (ed.)
-India in Edinburgh: How the Empire affected Scotland’s Capital, (New Delhi, Social Science Press)
+2019: Roger Jeffery: ‘India and women’s medical education in Edinburgh’ in Roger Jeffery (ed.)
+India in Edinburgh: 1750s to the Present Day (New Delhi, Social Science Press; London & New York, Routledge)

-(In press) Roger Jeffery & Duncan Money: ‘Edinburgh and India: Entangled Histories’ in India in Edinburgh: How the Empire affected Scotland’s Capital, (ed.)
-Roger Jeffery (Social Science Press, New Delhi).
+2019: Roger Jeffery & Duncan Money: ‘Edinburgh and India: Entangled Histories’ in India in Edinburgh: 1750s to the Present Day, (ed.)
+Roger Jeffery (New Delhi: Social Science Press; London and New York: Routledge).

-(In press) Hauke Wiebe and Roger Jeffery: ‘Edinburgh schools as suppliers of men for India’ in in India in Edinburgh: How the Empire affected Scotland’s Capital, (ed.)
-Roger Jeffery (Social Science Press, New Delhi).
+2019: Hauke Wiebe and Roger Jeffery: ‘Edinburgh schools as suppliers of men for India’ in in India in Edinburgh: 1750s to the Present Day, (ed.)
+Roger Jeffery (New Delhi: Social Science Press; London and New York: Routledge).